Stop Negativity. Gain Momentum. Use Leadership Skills.

 Recognize the destructive impact of negative thinking patterns on Leadership Performance

 Invite them to write down some of the consequences of their destructive thoughts.
 Seeing the consequences of these untruths on paper in black and white can be shocking.
 Work through this together.
 When a thought is deeply engrained into our psyche, it can be difficult to see how destructive it is.
 We need it out in the open to analyze.
-Talk through the adverse effects this damaging belief has on their identity, their relationships, their influence, and their life goals.
+Talk about the adverse effects of this damaging belief on their identity, relationships, influence, and life goals.

 Use your Leadership Skills to Break the lies

 Consider asking your young leader to rip their unsupportive thoughts apart, literally.
 Rip the paper into pieces!
 It is a physical reminder that the negative cycle of these thoughts has been broken!
 They no longer have control.

 Complete this robust process by having them write several truth statements about themselves.
 These will serve to counteract the critical lies that they shredded to pieces.
 Use these guidelines: